- Chaga can be mixed with coffee for a great-tasting cup and reduced caffeine crash.

 The benefits run deeper than just flavour, though.
 Mixing Chaga with coffee is believed to help take the edge of that inevitable caffeine crash thanks to its calming, antioxidant properties.
 It also works alongside the caffeine in your coffee to increase alertness by reducing your oxidative stress levels.

-Drinking Chaga coffee will feed your body with numerous antioxidants, vitamins, and minerals.
-These include the following:
+Drinking Chaga coffee will not only feed your body with numerous potent antioxidants, vitamins, and minerals, but it also offers a multitude of medicinal benefits that have been recognized for thousands of years.
+These nutrients include the following:

 - B-complex vitamins